RedisLabs/terraform-provider-rediscloud/README.md

 The provider binary is built using a version number of `99.99.99` and this will allow terraform to use the locally built provider over a released version.

-The terraform provider is now installed and now can be discovered by Terraform through the following HCL block.
+The terraform provider is installed and can now be discovered by Terraform through the following HCL block.

 ```hcl-terraform
 terraform {